Manil-S-Malla/Learning-Python/README.md

-# Learning-Python
+# Learning-Python   :   PyShop

-A repo of small programs I made while learning about Python.
+    A small mock e-commerce site made using Django.